 Functional materials by design

 We study the connections between microscopic structure and macroscopic functionality in inorganic solids.
-We are interested in functional materials for a variety of applications: phase-change materials for digital memories, battery electrodes, and graphene oxide materials.
+We are interested in functional materials for a variety of applications: phase-change materials for digital memories, battery anodes and solar-cell materials, and graphene oxide.